Superheavy quasi-stable strings and walls bounded by strings in the light of NANOGrav 15 year data: Introduction

-In this brief note, we would like to point out that well-known composite topological structures, known as ``Quasi-Stable Strings (QSS)" and ``Walls Bounded by Strings (WBS)" emit background gravitational radiation \cite{Kibble:1982dd,Martin:1996ea,Lazarides:2022jgr}, which is consistent with the NANOGrav discovery.
-In both cases, the strings are superheavy with a dimensionless string parameter $G\mu \sim 10^{-6}$.
-In the case of QSS, the structure consists of superheavy monopoles at the ends of strings, and it disappears after gravitational wave emission by the strings.
-Note that the monopoles experience a period of inflation before reentering the horizon and getting attached to the strings.
-In contrast to metastable strings \cite{Preskill:1992ck}, the monopole-antimonopole pair creation is not effective in the QSS scenario.
-In WBS, the string tension $G\mu \sim 10^{-6}$ and the accompanying domain wall arises from the spontaneous breaking of a discrete gauge symmetry at the electroweak scale.
-Since the strings radiate gravitational waves over a wide frequency range, they experience a certain of amount of inflation in order to be compatible with the third advanced LIGO-VIRGO \cite{LIGOScientific:2021nrg} results.
-A number of articles discussing the NANOGrav data have recently appeared \cite{NANOGrav:2023hfp,Franciolini:2023wjm,Shen:2023pan,Zu:2023olm,Lambiase:2023pxd,Han:2023olf,Guo:2023hyp,Wang:2023len,Ellis:2023tsl,Vagnozzi:2023lwo,Fujikura:2023lkn,Kitajima:2023cek,Li:2023yaj,Franciolini:2023pbf,Megias:2023kiy,Ellis:2023dgf,Bai:2023cqj,Yang:2023aak,Ghoshal:2023fhh,Deng:2023btv}.
+In this paper, we would like to point out that well-known composite topological structures, known as ``Quasi-Stable Strings (QSS)" \cite{Lazarides:2022jgr} and ``Walls Bounded by Strings (WBS)" \cite{Kibble:1982dd}, which emit \cite{Martin:1996ea} background gravitational radiation, can be consistent with the NANOGrav evidence.
+In both cases, the strings are superheavy with a dimensionless string tension $G\mu \sim 10^{-6}$.
+In the case of QSS, the structure consists of superheavy monopoles at the ends of strings, and it disappears after the gravitational wave emission by the strings.
+Note that the monopoles experience a period of inflation before getting attached to the strings and reentering the horizon.
+In contrast to metastable strings \cite{Preskill:1992ck}, the monopole-antimonopole pair creation on the string is not effective in the QSS scenario.
+In WBS, the domain walls arise from the spontaneous breaking of a discrete gauge symmetry at the electroweak scale.

-As we mentioned earlier, the superheavy strings that form boundaries of the electroweak scale domain walls should experience a certain amount of inflation in order to avoid conflict with the advanced LIGO-VIRGO data in the higher frequency range.
-A rough estimate shows that the strings should experience inflation and re-enter the horizon at a cosmic time of order $10^{-10}$ sec. or later.
+Since the strings radiate gravitational waves over a wide frequency range, if they are superheavy they may not be compatible with the third run advanced LIGO-VIRGO \cite{LIGOScientific:2021nrg} results.
+Indeed, the superheavy strings that form boundaries of the electroweak scale domain walls or connect the superheavy monopoles should experience a certain amount of inflation in order to avoid this conflict.
+A rough estimate shows that the strings should experience partial inflation and reenter the horizon at a cosmic time of order $10^{-10}$ sec or later.

-We do not intend here to provide details on how these topological structures may come about, but it’s perhaps worth mentioning a specific particle physics model where they could be implemented.
-For an example of how the QSS structure arises in a realistic model, consider the following breaking of flipped $SU(5)$ \cite{Lazarides:2023iim}:
+We do not intend here to provide details on how these topological structures may come about, but it is perhaps worth mentioning specific realistic particle physics models where they could be implemented.
+For an example of how the QSS structures arise, consider the following breaking of flipped $SU(5)$ \cite{Lazarides:2023iim}: